Carefree in God

 Difficult times in a Christian's life are meant to produce spiritual fruit, to make him perfect.
 God does not promise us a life without problems.
 “The way is narrow” said Jesus.
 Difficulties, trials and persecutions should not, however, cause a Christian to become stressed and depressed.
 The apostle Paul wrote:

-“In everything we are oppressed, but not crushed; seeing no way out, but not pursuing no way out, but not forsaken; thrown down but not destroyed” (2.
-Corinthians 4,8-9).
+“In every respect we are oppressed, but not crushed; persecuted, but not without hope; struck down, but not destroyed.”
+(2. Korinther 4,8-9).

 When God takes control of our lives, we are never abandoned, never dependent on ourselves!
 Jesus Christ should be an example to us in this regard.
 He has preceded us and gives us courage:

-“I have spoken this to you so that you may have peace in me.
-In the world you have affliction; but be of good cheer, I have overcome the world” (John 16,33).
+“I have told you these things, so that in me you may have peace.
+In this world you will have trouble.
+But take heart!
+I have overcome the world.”
+(Johannes 16,33).

 Jesus was oppressed on all sides, he experienced opposition, persecution, crucifixion.
 He rarely had a quiet moment and often had to escape the people.
 Jesus too was pushed to the limit.

-“In the days of his flesh he offered up both entreaties and supplications with loud crying and tears to him who is able to save him from death, and was heard for the fear of God, and though he was a son he learned by what he did suffered, obedience; and made perfect, he became the author of eternal salvation to all who obey him, accepted of God as high priest after the order of Melchizedek" (Hebrews 5,7-10).
+“During the days of his flesh, he offered up prayers and supplications with loud cries and tears to him who could save him from death, and because of his fear of God he was heard, and although he was a son he learned obedience from what he suffered; and having been perfected, he became the source of eternal salvation to all who obey him, and was welcomed by God as a high priest according to the order of Melchizedek.”
+(Hebräer 5,7-10).

 Jesus lived under great stress, never taking his life into his own hands and losing sight of the meaning and purpose of his life.
 He has always submitted to the will of God and accepted every situation the father allowed.
 In this regard, we read the following interesting statement from Jesus when he was really pressured:

-"Now my soul is troubled.
-And what should I say?
+“Now my soul is troubled.
+And what shall I say?
 Father, save me from this hour?
-Yet that is why I have come to this hour” (John 12,27).
+Yet for this very reason I have come to this hour.”
+(Johannes 12,27).

 Do we also accept our current situation in life (trial, illness, tribulation, etc.)?
 Sometimes God allows particularly awkward situations in our lives, even years of trials that are not our fault, and expects us to accept them.
 We find this principle in the following statement by Peter:

-“For that is mercy when a man endures sufferings by suffering unjustly because of conscience before God.
-For what glory is it if ye endure as such that sin and get hit?
-But if you endure, doing good and suffering, that is grace with God.
-For this is what you were called to do; for Christ also suffered for you and left you an example, so that you may follow in his footsteps: he who committed no sin, and no deceit was found in his mouth; , but handed himself over to him who judges righteously" (1.
-Petrus 2,19-23).
+“For this is a grace, when someone endures sufferings unjustly because of their conscience before God.
+For what is your glory if you, as sinners, persevere and Will you be beaten?
+But if you persevere by doing good and suffering, this is grace in the sight of God.
+For to this you were called, because Christ also suffered for you, leaving you an example, that you should follow in his steps.
+He committed no sin, and no deceit was found in his mouth.
+When he was reviled, he did not revile in return.
+Suffering, he made no threats, but entrusted himself to him who judges justly.
+(1. Petrus 2,19-23).

 Jesus subordinated himself to God's will until death, he suffered without guilt and served us through his suffering.
 Do we accept God's will in our lives?
 Even if it becomes unpleasant, if we suffer guiltless, are harassed from all sides and can not understand the meaning of our difficult situation?
 Jesus promised us divine peace and joy:

-“Peace I leave you, {my} peace I give you; not as the world gives, I give to you.
-Do not let your hearts be troubled, nor be afraid” (John 14,27).
+“Peace I leave with you; my peace I give you.
+I do not give to you as the world gives.
+Do not let your hearts be troubled and do not be afraid.”
+(Johannes 14,27).

-“I have spoken this to you, that my joy might be in you, and your joy might be full” (John 15,11).
+“I have told you these things so that my joy may be in you and that your joy may be complete.”
+(Johannes 15,11).

 We should learn to understand that suffering is positive and generates spiritual growth:

-“Not only that, but also in tribulations do we boast, knowing that tribulation produces endurance, and endurance is trial, and trial is hope; but hope does not disappoint, for the love of God has been poured out in our hearts through the Holy Spirit who was given to us” (Romans 5,3-5).
+“Not only so, but we also boast in our afflictions, because we know that affliction produces perseverance; perseverance, character; and character, hope.
+And hope does not put us to shame, because God’s love has been poured out into our hearts through the Holy Spirit, who has been given to us.”
+(Römer 5,3-5).

 We live in distress and stress and have realized what God expects of us.
 Therefore, we endure this situation and produce spiritual fruit.
 God gives us peace and joy.
 How can we implement this in practice?
 Let's read the following wonderful statement from Jesus:

-"Come to me, all you who are weary and burdened!
-And I will give you rest, take my yoke upon you, and learn from me.
-For I am meek and humble in heart, and "ye shall find rest for your souls"; for my yoke is easy, and my burden is light” (Matthew 11,28-30).
+“Come to me, all you who are weary and burdened, and I will give you rest.
+Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
+For my yoke is easy and my burden is light.”
+(Matthäus 11,28-30).

 We should come to Jesus, then he will give us rest.
 This is an absolute promise!
 We should throw our burden on Him:

-“Humble yourselves, therefore, under the mighty hand of God, that in due season he may exalt you, [how?] throwing all your cares upon him!
-For he cares for you" (1.
-Petrus 5,6-7).
+"Humble yourselves therefore under the mighty hand of God, that he may lift you up in due time, by casting all your anxiety on him, because he cares for you."
+(1 Petrus 5,6-7).

 How exactly do we throw our worries to God?
 Here are some concrete points that will help us in this regard: